 How to Choose Your Kitchen Sink Faucet

-As one of the most used features in your home, so choosing the right faucet is not a decision to take lightly.
+As one of the most used features in your home, choosing the right kitchen faucet is not a decision to take lightly.
 This comprehensive guide gives you all the information you need to make a good choice.
-Find comprehensive tips on faucet mount, number of holes needed for installation, picking the right faucet style, finish and features for your situation and learn how to measure properly so you end up with the right kitchen faucet size and reach.
+Find comprehensive tips on faucet mount, number of holes needed for installation, picking the right faucet style, finish, and features and how to measure for kitchen faucet size and reach.
 This guide also includes a comparison of pros and cons for kitchen faucet finishes.